Depending on your nursing program, repayment status, and where you end up working — there are several potential options for student loan forgiveness.

 Student Loan Forgiveness: Up to $20k for two years

-There are a lot of student loan forgiveness programs available through state, federal, and private organizations (like for employees of hospitals and other companies).
+There are many student loan forgiveness programs available through state, federal, and private organizations (like for employees of hospitals and other companies).
 If you’re hoping to have a portion or all of your student loans forgiven, look into the programs in your immediate area to see what might work for you.

 Keep in mind that eligibility can change depending on the year.
 Something relevant this year may not be the next.
 Be sure to continuously check back in with programs to determine if you’re meeting the requirements.